-The group, also known as Tehreek-e-Taliban Pakistan, will not be making an announcement on a new permanent leader for several more days, according to Azam Tariq, a member of the Pakistan Taliban’s Shura Council, their centralized decision-making body..
+The group, also known as Tehrik-e-Taliban Pakistan, will not be making an announcement on a new permanent leader for several days, according to Azam Tariq, a member of the Pakistan Taliban’s Shura Council.

 Meanwhile, the U.S. ambassador to Islamabad was summoned to Pakistan’s Foreign Ministry on Saturday.

 Foreign Ministry spokesman Aizaz Ahmed Chaudhry did not explain why the envoy was summoned.
-A U.S. State Department official confirmed the meeting to CNN but would not disclose details about it.
+A U.S. State Department official confirmed the meeting but would not disclose details about it.

 Pakistan Taliban claimed Times Square plot